Santa Lucia del Gonfalone

-Santa Lucia del Gonfalone is a church in the diocese of Rome, Italy.
-It is located on Via dei Banchi Vecchi just one block south of Corso Vittorio Emanuele.
+Santa Lucia del Gonfalone is a church in the diocese of Rome, Italy, located on Via dei Banchi Vecchi just one block south of Corso Vittorio Emanuele.
 The former site of the Archconfraternity of the Gonfalone, the Claretian Missionaries have their provincial headquarters here.
 The church was made a cardinalate deaconry by Pope John Paul II on 21 October 2003.

 Architecture

 The original church dates back to the end of the 13th century or the beginning of the 14th century under the name Santa Lucia ai Banchi Vecchi.
 It later became known as Santa Lucia Nuovo to distinguish it from Santa Lucia Vecchia, near the Tiber.
 The Archconfraternity undertook restoration of the church in 1511.
 The old church was demolished and rebuilt by architect Marco David in 1764.